chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 Briefly, the process of upgrading XL Deploy is:

-1. Obtain a new version of the XL Deploy software (the main product and/or plugins) from XebiaLabs.
+1. Obtain a new version of the XL Deploy software and, if necessary, a new license from [XebiaLabs](https://dist.xebialabs.com/).
 1. Read the [**release notes**](/xl-deploy/latest/releasenotes.html) so you are aware of the new functionality and possible upgrade considerations.
 1. Read the [**version-specific upgrade notes**](/xl-deploy/latest/upgrademanual.html) so you are aware of all special upgrade considerations.
 1. Stop the current version of XL Deploy if it is running and ensure that there are no running tasks active.